GATEWAY JUNIOR GRAND PRIX

 Before entering tournaments, players must register to play in the league.
 To do this, the League Registration Form must be filled out and submitted online, and an annual $40 League Fee must be paid.

 Players may withdraw from an event for any reason (injury, schedule conflict, etc) with a partial refund if they withdraw before the entry deadline, which is the Friday before the event at 5:30pm.
 To withdraw, you must log into the the tournament system (at TennisTourTracker.com) and click on "My Schedule" and click on the red "Withdraw" button next to the tournament from which you wish to withdraw.
 No other method of withdrawing from an event will be considered.
 Players will be refunded $28.00 when they withdraw from an event prior to the dealine.
-Even if you decide to withdraw after the entry/withdraw deadline, please contact Craig so he can pass the word on to the Tournament Director.
+Even if you decide to withdraw after the entry/withdraw deadline, please contact the Tournament Director. (list of contact numbers for each director here: https://www.stlgatewaytennis.com/map/)

 Every tournament will use a round-robin format where the participants will play four different opponents.
 During these four rounds, a total of five games will be played, each time using no-ad scoring.
 The Boys 16’s and Boys 18’s will play six game rounds.
 After the four rounds, the top four finishers in terms of total games won will go into the playoffs.
 In the playoffs, a full set will be played with the score starting at two games all.
 The #1 seed will play against the #4 seed, and the #2 seed will play against the #3 seed.
 The two winners will then play for the championship, and the losers will play each other for third place.
 The championship round will again be a set starting at two games all, and the third place round will simply involve the playing of a Super-Tiebreaker to 10 points.